Create Beautiful Responsive Photo & Video Galleries For Your Site in Minutes

 Documentation, Reference Materials and Tutorials for Envira Gallery

-Would you like to style pagination links in Envira Gallery’s Pagination Addon?
+Would you like to style or customize the pagination links in Envira Gallery’s Pagination Addon?
 All you’ll need is a little CSS.
-We’ll walk you through how to style pagination links in Envira.
+We’ll guide you step-by-step on how to style pagination links in Envira.

 This tutorial is a little more technical then the other docs and will require a basic level of CSS.

-First you’ll need to either create a new gallery or edit an existing gallery.
-If you need any help creating your first gallery, please review our documentation here.
+First, you’ll need to either create a new gallery or edit an existing gallery.
+If you need any help, check out our guide on creating your first gallery.

 Pagination for the gallery will need to be enabled.
 You can see in the image below the settings we’re using for the purpose of this tutorial.

-The next step you’ll need to install and activate Envira’s CSS Addon.
-Navigate to the Addons section and click Install then Activate on the CSS Addon.
+In the next step, you’ll need to install and activate Envira CSS Addon.
+Navigate to the Addons section and click Install, then Activate the CSS Addon.

 Below is the CSS we’ve used in our demo.